 - Storage solutions

-Why you should be careful when storing pool chemicals
+Why you should storing pool chemicals with care

 Besides the fact that they are directly poisonous if consumed or inhaled in large amounts in their concentrated state, swimming pool chemicals can turn into explosives or damage items around them.
 They can even ultimately harm you or your family.